Adam Cheng: Ting Hai effect

 In 1992, TVB released the TV series The Greed of Man, based on the central theme of the stock market and explored the schemes and plots used by people to make their fortune in the market.
 Cheng played Ting Hai (丁蟹) in the series, who made an immense fortune by short selling derivatives and stocks during a bear market.
 Many people went bankrupt while Ting Hai's family became richer until they were defeated by their nemesis.
 Cheng became popularly associated with the Ting Hai effect, named after his character in the series.
 The effect involves a peculiar and unexplained phenomenon, in which global stock markets will fall whenever a new Hong Kong TV drama series, starring Cheng, is aired.

 Personal life

 Adam's parents are both university lecturers.
 He has four daughters.
 The oldest, Cheng On-yee, was from his first low-profile marriage that ended in divorce.
-He married well-known actress Lydia Shum in 1985 after 14 years of cohabitation, and Shum brought him to fame.
+He married well-known actress Lydia Shum in 1985 after 14 years of cohabitation.
 Adam and Shum had a daughter, Joyce Cheng in 1987.
 In 1988 they divorced eight months after their daughter's birth in bad terms.

 In 1989, Cheng married a Taiwanese actress named Koon Jing-wah.
 Cheng and Koon have two daughters, Winnie Cheng Wing-yan and Cecily Cheng Wing-hei.

-Adam graduated from the Hong Kong Academy for Performing Arts.
+Adam graduated from the Hong Kong Academy for Performing Arts (diploma).